thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Next is the SNR, distance, azimuth, elevation and altitude from the first data packets you decoded.
 This will show, over time, those data points from when your station first acquires the sonde so as you tweak your station you can see if the distance or angle is better (or worse).

 Clicking on any of the table column names will sort that column ascending or descending.
-At the end of the table is the link to take you to the sondehub URL for that flight.
+At the right hand end of the table is the link to take you to the sondehub URL for that flight.

 <a target="_blank" href="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/radarscope.png"><img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/radarscope.png" height="420"/></a>

 Next, top left is the radar scope.
 Here you have a top down view with your antenna in the center.
 Going out from the antenna is distance mapped with bearing to the sonde with 5deg resolution and the normalized SNR for that distance and bearing.
 Do note that you can click on the small square title box and toggle that plot on/off.
-The purpose of this radar plot is to help the station owner to see their all time max distance and what SNR it was for that direction.
+The purpose of this radar plot is to help the station owner to see their stations distance and what SNR it was for that direction.
 It will also show any local and distant obstructions, along with typical flight patterns.

 Lastly, the elevation scatter plot.
 This provides a cross section of your antenna gain/lobes.
 The difference between this scatter plot and the one on each SDR page is that this one is the master of all the SDR's over all the flights and is using the inverse square law to normalize the SNR regardless of the sondes distance at each elevation.